Arthur Rinderknech: 2022: First ATP singles final, Top 50 debut, French No. 1

 Starting his clay-court season at the Monte-Carlo Masters, Rinderknech was eliminated in the first round by 2019 champion Fabio Fognini.
 At the Lyon Open, he lost in the first round to Holger Rune.
 Ranked No. 60 at the French Open, he was defeated in the first round by Bublik.

 As the top seed at the Poznań Open, an ATP Challenger tournament, Rinderknech won his fourth ATP Challenger title by beating Tomás Barrios Vera in the final.

 Rinderknech started his grass-court season at the BOSS Open in Stuttgart, Germany.
 He upset eighth seed and compatriot, Ugo Humbert, in the first round in three sets.
 He lost in the second round to compatriot Benjamin Bonzi.
 At the Halle Open, he fell in the first round of qualifying to Marc-Andrea Hüsler.
 Ranked No. 62 at Wimbledon, he lost in the first round to 13th seed, world No. 16, and last year semifinalist, Denis Shapovalov, in five sets.

 After Wimbledon, Rinderknech competed at the Salzburg Open, an ATP Challenger tournament in Austria.
 As the top seed, he lost in the second round to Austrian wildcard Lukas Neumayer.

 At the US Open, he recorded his third Major career win against compatriot Quentin Halys.

 At the 2022 Moselle Open in Metz, he lost in the quarterfinals for the second time in the season to world No. 10 and second seed Hubert Hurkacz.
 At the 2022 Tel Aviv Open he also reached the quarterfinals defeating third seed Diego Schwartzman but lost to Roman Safiullin for the second time in the season.
 At the 2022 Gijón Open he reached his third tour-level semifinal for the season saving nine match points against second seed Pablo Carreño Busta in an over three hours match.
 At the 2022 Swiss Indoors he defeated fourth seed Marin Čilić in the first round after qualifying for the main draw.
 He then won against Alex Molčan to reach the quarterfinals.
 As a result, he became the French No. 1 in the rankings at world No. 42 on 31 October 2022 ahead of Adrian Mannarino.

-He received a wildcard to participate in his home tournament, the 2022 Rolex Paris Masters for a second year in a row.
+Rinderknech received a wildcard to participate in his home tournament, the 2022 Rolex Paris Masters for a second year in a row.